adriaanslechten/hoppa-website/content/privacy.md

 - **To Personalize Your Experience**: Tailoring workouts and exercises to your fitness level and goals.
 - **To Monitor Progress**: Tracking your exercise performance to display your progress over time.
 - **To Communicate with You**: Sending necessary notifications related to the Service (e.g., updates, changes).
+- **To Improve the Service**: Using anonymized analytics and crash reports to identify issues and enhance user experience.

 We do **not** use your data for advertising or marketing purposes unless you have explicitly opted in.